Protect Every Last Dollar For Your Family And Still Receive Approval For Benefits - Quickly!

-Unlike Medicare, there are some fairly strict financial rules with which one must fall into in order to qualify for Medicaid's nursing home benefits.
+Unlike Medicare, there are some fairly strict financial rules with which one must comply in order to qualify for Medicaid's nursing home benefits.
 Yet, for those in need of this coverage, there are numerous strategies and combinations of strategies that can be used to qualify.

 By using these strategies properly, with the guidance of a professional, proper care for a loved one can be obtained while preserving assets and income for a healthy spouse and / or other family member(s).

 Many states - including Florida - have a program called "HCBS" This stands for Home and Community Based Services.
 Until recently, a state wishing to provide Medicaid assistance to elderly people outside the nursing home had to apply to the federal government for a specific waiver of the usual Medicaid rules.
-However, as a part of the Deficit Reduction Act, and beginning in 2007, all states are eligible to offer this program now without first having to obtain a federal waiver by submitting a state plan amendment setting forth the scope of the new HSBS program they wish to implement.
-Therefore, both the old waiver program and the new SPA option will exist concurrently.
-There is no federal requirement limiting the number of HCBS programs that a state may operate at any given time, and currently there are just fewer than 300 HCBS waiver programs in operation throughout the U.S.
+However, beginning in 2007 as a part of the Deficit Reduction Act, all states are now eligible to offer this program without first having to obtain a federal waiver by submitting a state plan amendment setting forth the scope of the new HCBS program they wish to implement.

 In general, HCBS will pay for the following in-home services:

-It is important to note that room and board of the HCBS recipient are not covered and that home care is very limited even when full qualification is obtained.
+It is important to note that room and board for the HCBS recipient are not covered and that home care is very limited even when full qualification is obtained.

 It is true that an applicant must be poor in countable assets.
-There are many asset categories that are not countable.
+However, there are many asset categories that are not countable.
 Therefore, the requirement of being destitute is a misnomer.

 What has it been like working with Platinum Benefit Services?